mdrights/LiveSlak/README.txt

                     where the ISO won't boot otherwise (default: 4).
  -f                 Forced re-generation of all squashfs modules,
                     custom configurations and new initrd.img.
+ -l <localization>  Enable a different default localization
+                    (script-default is 'us').
  -m pkglst[,pkglst] Add modules defined by pkglists/<pkglst>,...
  -r series[,series] Refresh only one or a few package series.
  -s slackrepo_dir   Directory containing Slackware repository.